 I was particularly enthralled with Batoeva’s two large canvases entitled Never Sleep Never Die I and II, with their broad gestural brush strokes and striking acrylic tones.
 The more I looked, the more I saw, until I realised that I was creating backstories for each piece springing from my own life.

-This is defiantly a ‘seek and ye shall find’ exhibition; I would encourage you to spend some time considering each piece carefully to see what messaged they hold for you, personally.
+This is defiantly a ‘seek and ye shall find’ exhibition; I would encourage you to spend some time considering each piece carefully to see what messages they hold for you, personally.

 All Men By Nature Desire to Know, Bonington Gallery, Friday 13 January - Friday 17 February, free.